yoctoyotta1024/GoodSciProjTemplate/docs/source/usage/getstart.rst

   $ git clone https://github.com/yoctoyotta1024/GoodSciProjTemplate.git

-and then create an environment with the necessary dependencies installed (using micromamba, mamba or conda as listed in the environment.yml):
+and then create an environment with the necessary dependencies installed (e.g. using micromamba, or conda as listed in the environment.yml):

 .. code-block:: console

-  $ micromamba env create -f environment.yml
+  $ micromamba create -f environment.yml
-  $ micromamba activate scienv
+  $ micromamba activate goodsciproj_env

 Finally install the pre-commit hooks: